 although with some doubts about the right number to be associated with him which ranged from XXI to XXIV;

-(right) coat of arms of Pope Gregory XII in the Cathedral of Recanati: the coat of arms is that of a cardinal,
+(right) coat of arms of Pope Gregory XII on his monument in the Cathedral of Recanati: it is that of a cardinal,

 because when he died he was no longer a pope

 Terra di vacai (land of cowherds) were the words used by the Florentines to define Rome in the early XVth century with a reference to the cattle and goats which grazed in Campo Vaccino and Monte Caprino.
 There was an enormous difference between the economic and cultural situation of Milan, Venice, Florence and other Italian towns and that of Rome, where the rival popes sought the support of mercenary troops or that of the King of Naples, so that the city was pillaged in 1413 and 1417 by Neapolitan troops.

 The Council of Constance eventually elected a new pope through a very special conclave composed of 23 cardinals and 6